Wobblle/Vibe/README.md

 ## 💻 System Requirements

 * **Minimum:** A web browser from 1998 or later.
-* **Recommended for Optimal Reality Scraping:** A decentralized fleet of at least 32 mobile edge-compute nodes to properly map the ambient Vibe Density of your local municipality.
+* **Recommended for Optimal Reality Scraping:** A decentralized fleet of mobile edge-compute nodes to properly map the ambient Vibe Density of your local municipality.
 * **Aesthetic Requirement:** Best viewed while wearing structured necklines and hardware eyewear.

 ## 🛠️ Installation & Deployment